-Sydney was out of the league for two years before its rebirth in 2010, and while the club is yet to ascend to the heights of their championship days in the 2000s, there has been plenty to celebrate, including the club's 30th Anniversary Season in 2018/2019, a year that featured the stunning addition of NBA champion and Australian superstar Andrew Bogut.
-The very next season, Bogut led the club to a Grand Final appearance in a remarkable campaign when several franchise attendance records were set, including the all-time NBL single game attendance record when a monster crowd of 17,514 flocked to Qudos Bank Arena to see the Kings take on the Illawarra Hawks.
+The NBL22 championship was the culmination of an extraordinary last few years that included the club's 30th Anniversary Season in 2018/2019 - a year that featured the stunning addition of NBA champion and Australian superstar Andrew Bogut - a Grand Final appearance in NBL20 and a game in November 2019 that set the all-time NBL single-game attendance record when a monster crowd of 17,514 flocked to Qudos Bank Arena to see the Kings take on the Illawarra Hawks.

 The Kings are determined to make the 2022/2023 season as big a success as NBL22 was in their quest to repeat as National Basketball League champions.